 A key concept within NLP is the idea that we each form our own unique internal map or image of the world.
 This map is the result of the way we filter information about the world around us which we receive through our five senses.

-NLP was originally developed in the 1970s as a way to model the language structure and behavioural patterns of a number of key therapists from the fields of hypnotherapy and psychotherapy, in order to devise a system which could replicate their successful outcomes.
+NLP was originally developed in the 1970s as a way to model the language structure and behavioural patterns of a number of key therapists from the fields of hypnotherapy and psychotherapy, in order to devise a system which could replicate their successful outcome s.

 We all have our own unique mental filtering system which we use to process the millions of pieces of information which are constantly being absorbed through our five senses.
 The information is used to create our own internal mental map, through which we understand and relate to the world.
 We then give personal meaning to the information received, by assigning language to the internal images, sounds, tastes and smells.
-Our behaviours and responses occur as a result of these filtering processes and how we interpret the world through our internal map.
+Our behaviours and responses occur as a result of these filtering processes and how we interpret the world through our mental map.

 NLP in Therapy Sessions